Rationale for Exemplar Studies in Maternal and Neonatal Mortality Reductions

 On the graphs below, each point plots a country’s annual percentage increase in gross national income (GNI) during the years 2000-2017, compared with its annual rate of reduction in maternal mortality ratio or neonatal mortality.
 Therefore, all countries below the line measured a greater reduction in maternal mortality than would be expected from GNI increase alone.
 Only the exemplar countries are labeled.
 Not pictured are countries with missing GNI data (Eritrea, Iraq, Liberia, Myanmar, North Korea, Somalia, South Sudan, and Syria) and countries that recorded no annual decrease in maternal mortality (Dominican Republic [0.01%], Haiti [0.005%], and Jamaica [0.002%]).

 The study design in a case study approach with mixed methods and multiple components based on a comprehensive framework:

 - Focus on national and subnational levels.

-- Analysis of MNH service readiness, quality of care and intervention coverage trends and equity.
-This will be accomplished through literature reviews, facility surveys, routine data, and population surveys.
+- Analysis of MNH service readiness, quality of care and intervention coverage trends and equity through literature reviews, facility surveys, routine data, and population surveys.

 - Lives Saved Analysis: assessment of the contribution of changes in coverage and quality of care to maternal and neonatal lives saved.